mobajo/lufthavns-app/README.md

-Getting departures and arrivals data from CPH Airports website and displaying them in a web app.
+Getting departures and arrivals data from CPH Airport's website and displaying them in a web app.